cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 I was given the green light and was told to wait for a certain recruiter to reach out.
 A month later when student programs started receiving applications, I had my onsite interview over Amazon Chime and received an offer within 5 days.

+I guess my lesson learned from this would be to not be afraid to inquire about additional opportunities even if you do get rejected.
+Asking can't hurt.

 ![A tv screen with Amazon Chime running](amazon-chime.png){style="max-width:500px;"}

 The Amazon onsite is three back-to-back interviews for grad roles and 5 back-to-back interviews for non-grad roles.
 Every interviewer asks one behaviorals question followed by a coding question or two.

 I can confidently say that Amazon's onsite was the onsite I found the most meaningful, due to the nature of the questions and how different they felt, from industry-standard leetcode questions.
 These were real business problems simplified into a 1-hour problem, that didn't feel like neither an Introduction to Algorithms exam or a how-many-windows question.

-After I joined the company I went through the interviewing training as early as I could.
+After I joined the company I went through the hiring training as early as I could.
 When Amazon starts hiring, I will get to be on the other side of this process welcoming candidates and trying to give them their best interviewing experience :)

 ## 6. How to prepare for coding questions?